PPF agrees to sell two Home Credit operations in Southeast Asia

 Reuters reported the MUFG is boosting its presence in Asia and that it is looking for further acqusition opportunities in Southeast Asia and is also undergoing a “global business reshuffle”.

+PPF is still looking to offload its Chinese Home Credit business, which has been hit hard by the Communist regime's "zero-covid" policy of lockdowns.
-PPF has also been struggling to offload its big Russian operations after they suffered big losses from the imposition of sanctions on Russia following the Kremlin's invasion of Ukraine.
-PPF has been criticised for its delayed exit from Vladimir Putin’s Russia after the dictator's invasion of Ukraine.

-In September PPF finally completed the sale of Home Credit’s Russian branch and its subsidiaries to investors headed by Ivan Tyryshkin, described by PPF as the architect of “modern financial markets in Russia”.
-In August it also announced the sale of its Moscow land portfolio to Evraz shareholders, leaving only PPF's Skoda Transportation as its main unit involved in the Russian market.
+PPF has also been seeking to offload its big Russian operations after they suffered losses from the imposition of sanctions on Russia following the Kremlin's invasion of Ukraine.
+PPF has been criticised for taking its time and it was not until September that it finally completed the sale of Home Credit’s Russian branch and its subsidiaries to investors headed by Ivan Tyryshkin, described by PPF as the architect of “modern financial markets in Russia”.

+In August it had announced the sale of its Moscow land portfolio to Evraz shareholders.
+The write-downs from these divestments will be taken in PPF's first half results due out next month.

+PPF still has some real estate investments, as well as PPF Life Insurance.
+"PPF is in the process of divesting all Russian assets," spokesman Leos Roucek told bne IntelliNews.

+The Czech financial group is expected to use the proceeds of its divestments in Russia and Asia to fuel investments in Europe.

-As part of its refocussing on Europe, PPF and Smejc's Emma Capital have made a push into the energy and telecommunications markets in Southeastern Europe in recent years.
-In an interview for Czech outlet Seznam Zpravy earlier this month, Emma Capital’s CFO Pavel Horak, who was also a longtime CFO of PPF and HC, said this region “is not as bastardised as Western Europe is […] by welfare state or labour unions”, and that the region “appears familiar to what we know” from Czechia.
+PPF and Smejc's Emma Capital have made a push into the energy and telecommunications markets in Southeastern Europe in recent years.
+In an interview for Czech outlet Seznam Zpravy earlier this month, Emma Capital’s CFO Pavel Horak, who was also a longtime CFO of PPF and Home Credit, said this region “is not as bastardised as Western Europe is […] by welfare state or labour unions”, and that the region “appears familiar to what we know” from Czechia.

-Smejc, a business partner of late PPF founder Petr Kellner, is majority shareholder of Emma Capital investment company, which also holds 8.88% of HC’s shares, while PPF, which holds the remaining majority of shares.
+Smejc, a business partner of late PPF founder Petr Kellner, is majority shareholder of Emma Capital investment company, which also holds 8.88% of HC’s shares, while PPF holds the remaining majority of shares.